tweag/cardano-conformance-testing-of-consensus/docs/design.md

 If the property succeeded, but the shrink index was non-`empty`, we will exit with code `CONTINUE_SHRINKING`.
-In addition, we will output the result of `succ shrinkIndex` on stdout.
+In addition, we will output the result of `succ shrinkIndex` (the successive shrink branch) on stdout.
 While this is technically a test pass, it is a pass for a shrunk input.
 Thus this is merely a "local" success, rather than a "global" success.